 The Division was spending its federal fiscal year 2010 grant through October 1, 2011 when it became eligible to begin spending its federal fiscal year 2012 grant award.
 The federal fiscal year 2011 grant award will be drawn down in increments of \$1.2 million over the next five fiscal years, with FY 2012 being the first year.
 The FY 2012 enacted budget includes the first installment and the revised request continues to include it.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Home Delivered Meals - Meals on Wheels.
 The revised request includes \$0.3 million from federal funds for home delivered meals through the Rhode Island Meals on Wheels program.
 This is \$0.5 million more than enacted, primarily from billing delays in FY 2011 that have been paid in FY 2012.
 Meals on Wheels receives funding for home delivered meals as well as for the congregate meal sites and senior nutrition programs.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Nutrition Services - Congregate Meal Sites.
 The revised request includes total expenditures of \$3.0 million from federal funds for congregate meal sites, reflecting funding of \$0.7 million carried forward from FY 2011.
 This funding provides for meal reimbursements to senior nutrition programs, funds for home delivered meals for seniors 60 or older and funds for over 75 congregate meals sites for seniors 60 or older through the Older Americans Act of 1965.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Medicare Outreach and Enrollment Assistance Grants.
 The revised request includes the enacted level of \$155,708 from federal funds for Medicare Outreach and Enrollment Assistance grants.
 These grants are available through the Medicare Improvements for Patients and Providers Act.
 The purpose of these grants is to provide targeted outreach to clients who may be eligible for the Medicare Savings Program and the "Extra Help" program and who are not yet enrolled.
 These programs are for people with limited income and resources that pay some monthly premiums, annual deductibles, and prescription co-payments related to a Medicare prescription drug plan.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Aging and Disability Resource Center.
-The Department requests \$233,350 more from federal funds to extend and expand its Aging and Disability Resource Center, locally known as the Point.
+The Department requested \$233,350 more from federal funds to extend and expand its Aging and Disability Resource Center, locally known as the Point.
 This includes unspent grant funds carried forward from FY 2011 and the processing of claims delayed in FY 2011 from the transfer of the division into the Department of Human Services in addition to vendor-related delays.
 The Point's goal is to provide information about and referral to a statewide network of programs for seniors, adults with disabilities, and caregivers.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+He subsequently requested an amendment to increase federal funding by \$70,000 to reflect increased expenditures.
+The Assembly concurred.